Topics Map > Critical Thinking

 Example 2

-An instructor in Comparative Political Systems wants to use a Defining Features Matrix to assess how well his students understood the detailed differences among the federal systems of the United States, Canada, and Germany.
+An instructor in Comparative Political Systems used a Defining Features Matrix to assess how well his students understood the detailed differences among the federal systems of the United States, Canada, and Germany.
 After reading chapters in their textbook on these topics, students were asked to break into groups and complete a worksheet that defined a variety of features of government and asked to identify whether each system did or did not have those features represented in their system.
 Students were given 15 minutes, after which they reported their findings.
 The activity helped the instructor determine the areas he should focus on during the remaining time in class (Angelo 165).

 Citation/Source